Surrounded by walls of green moss, the rushing water and revitalizing fresh air, these local waterfalls bring us a feeling of going back in time.

 Monday through Saturday.
 We will meet at 7 am at our first stop.
 Best time of year is March, April, Late Sept to Mid Oct.
 We have to make sure there has been enough rain to really get those falls running well!

-We depart from Victoria, caravan style and meet at our first destination at 7 am.
+We depart from Victoria, drive for approx. 40kms and meet at our first destination at 7 am.

 We will visit 2 waterfalls in this area, one is easily accessible and the second waterfall is a short hike with some elevation gain.

 Then, we head north, to Juan de Fuca Marine Park.
 We will walk approximately 4 kms (2.5 miles) round trip to view two hidden waterfalls that are local favorites.